webzakimbo/bcome-read-the-docs/docs/source/registry/registry-examples.rst

      group: status
      orch_klass: SystemStatus

-Any namespace with a breadcrumb matching the regular expression ``/gcp:(dev|prod):app_servers/`` would have the 'web_status' method hook available to it.
+Any node with a breadcrumb matching the regular expression ``/gcp:(dev|prod):app_servers/`` would have the 'web_status' method hook available to it.

 See :doc:`../orchestration/internal-ruby-scripting` for information on how to write your internal scripts.

 .. note::

-   The full orchestration class namespace is not passed to the orch_klass parameter - only the class name.
+   The full orchestration class node is not passed to the orch_klass parameter - only the class name.

 Passing arguments
 ^^^^^^^^^^^^^^^^^

 Internal Hook invocations may be passed arguments (see :doc:`registry-configuration-attributes`) when called in Keyed-Access mode (see: :doc:`../usage/navigation`).

-For example, should you wish to pass an argument 'foo' with a value of 'bar' to the Internal script above for namespace 'gcp:prod:app_servers' you would invoke the following:
+For example, should you wish to pass an argument 'foo' with a value of 'bar' to the Internal script above for node 'gcp:prod:app_servers' you would invoke the following:

 .. code-block:: bash